houn27/graph_reindex_turbo/README.md

-This is a efficient script used to reindex vertex ids to be continuous (0/1 ~ node_num-1/node_num) for graph datset pre-processing.
+This is an efficient script used to reindex vertex ids to be continuous (0/1 ~ node_num-1/node_num) for graph datset pre-processing.
 Besides, there is a full edition which can remove self-loops and multi-edges to gennerate a simple graph.

 According to the experiment, the Re-index Turbo method based on hashmaps is more than 200 times faster than the method based on index() function and lists.